CrinitusFeles/STM32_LoRa_V3.1/README.md

 Also you can upload firmware from SD card using `upload_sd_fw` but firstly you better to make sure that the reserve sector is clear (using `erase_firmware`).

+For checking is firmware downloaded correctly you should use `check_cmd <0 | 1>` command, where 0 - main firmware block *0x8000000* - *0x801FFFF*; 1 - reserverd firmware block *0x8020000* - *0x803FFFF*.
+When firmware is correct you should get "CRC OK" result.

 ## Sensors measurements

 After first connection of temperature sensors you can check their work using command `temps_measure`.